 Key constraints

-A key constraint ensures that every tuple in a given relvar is unique with respect to a specified set of attributes.
+A key constraint ensures that every tuple in a given relvar is unique, with respect to a specified set of attributes.
 For example:

-key(S, S{SNO})
+key($S, S{SNO})

 which expands to:

-not given(S) or count(S) = count(S{SNO})
+not assigned($S) or count($S) = count($S{SNO})

 Foreign key constraints